OpenTOSCA/opentosca-vintner/docs/docs/orchestrators.md

 For more information see [Interface](interface.md){target=_blank}.

 ## xOpera
+Note, that xOpera must be version 0.6.9 since 0.7.0 does not parse the templates as expected.

 ```shell linenums="1"
 vintner orchestrators init xopera
 vintner orchestrators enable --orchestrator xopera
 ```

 ## xOpera WSL
+Note, that xOpera must be version 0.6.9 since 0.7.0 does not parse the templates as expected.

 ```shell linenums="1"
 vintner orchestrators init xopera-wsl
 vintner orchestrators enable --orchestrator xopera-wsl